Gabe Jackson: Professional career

+Pre-draft

-Jackson was regarded as one of the best interior offensive linemen for the 2014 NFL Draft.
-Jackson looked to become the highest Mississippi State offensive lineman selected in the NFL Draft since Derek Sherrod in 2011.
+Jackson was regarded as one of the best interior offensive linemen for the 2014 NFL draft.
+Jackson looked to become the highest Mississippi State offensive lineman selected in the NFL draft since Derek Sherrod in 2011.

 Oakland / Las Vegas Raiders

-Jackson was drafted by the Oakland Raiders in the third round, 81st overall, of the 2014 NFL Draft.
+Jackson was selected by the Oakland Raiders in the third round, 81st overall, of the 2014 NFL draft.

 Jackson quickly inserted himself into the starting lineup as a rookie, playing in 13 games with 12 starts at left guard.
 He continued to be the Raiders starting left guard for the 2015 season, starting all 16 games.

 In 2016 he moved to right guard and started all 16 games.

 On June 29, 2017, Jackson signed a five-year, $56 million contract extension with the Raiders.

 On November 26, 2017, during Week 12 against the Denver Broncos, Jackson was ejected for pushing an official while Michael Crabtree and Aqib Talib were in a fight.

 In 2018, Jackson started 13 games at right guard before suffering an elbow injury in Week 14.
 He was placed on injured reserve on December 18, 2018.

 Jackson was placed on the reserve/COVID-19 list by the team on October 22, 2020, and was activated two days later.

 In Week 7 against the Tampa Bay Buccaneers, Jackson was ejected after stomping on Bucs' defensive tackle Ndamukong Suh.

 He was later fined $12,500.